This Highway Code applies to England, Scotland and Wales. The Highway Code is essential reading for everyone.

 B Breathing Normal breathing should be established.
 Once the airway is open check breathing for up to 10 seconds.

 C Compressions If they have no signs of life and there is no pulse, then chest compressions should be administered.
-Place two hands in the centre of the chest and press down hard and fast – 5–6 cm at a rate of 100/minute.
-You may only need one hand for a child and shouldn’t press down as far.
-For infants, use two fingers in the middle of the chest when delivering compressions and don’t press down too far.
+Place 2 hands in the centre of the chest and press down hard and fast – around 5–6 centimetres and about twice a second.
+You may only need 1 hand for a child and shouldn’t press down as far.
+For infants, use 2 fingers in the middle of the chest when delivering compressions and don’t press down too far.

 First, check for anything that may be in the wound, such as glass.
 Taking care not to press on the object, build up padding on either side of the object.
 If there’s nothing embedded, apply firm pressure over the wound to stem the flow of blood.
 As soon as practical, fasten a pad to the wound with a bandage or length of cloth.
 Use the cleanest material available.
 If a limb is bleeding but not broken, raise it above the level of the heart to reduce the flow of blood.
 Any restriction of blood circulation for more than a short time could cause long-term injuries.